 Is it ITF approved?

 Not yet.
-But Renewaball expects to receive approval shortly; the ball is made entirely within ITF specifications.
+But Renewaball expects to receive approval shortly; the application is in process and the ball is made to ITF specifications.

 Where is the Renewaball made?